 The Innovation Campus Future Mobility is a beacon of research, where building blocks for a climate-neutral future are being developed.
 At the ICM, brilliant minds are working together in order to provide the foundations for tomorrow’s mobility and production technologies through excellent interdisciplinary research.Petra Olschowski, Minister for Science, Research, and the Arts of Baden-Württemberg

-The state of Baden-Württemberg is funding the “Mobility of the Future” (ICM) [de] innovation campus between the University of Stuttgart and the Karlsruhe Institute of Technology (KIT).
-The ICM is a nucleus of the Ministry of Science of Baden-Württemberg is making the ICM a focus as part of its “Strategic Dialog for the Automotive Sector” and a beacon of cutting-edge research with international appeal.
+The state of Baden-Württemberg is funding the Innovation Campus Future Mobility (ICM) of the University of Stuttgart and the Karlsruhe Institute of Technology (KIT).
+The ICM is a nucleus of the Ministry of Science, Research and the Arts of Baden-Württemberg within the “Strategic Dialog for the Automotive Sector” and a beacon of cutting-edge research with international appeal.

 The 'InnovationCampus Future Mobility' is a joint technology platform between both universities for research into new and innovative solutions.Prof.
 Wolfram Ressel, Rector of the University of Stuttgart